K² Adversarial Context Demo: Multimodal Threat Intelligence Case Study

 K² ships scoped threat context to your adversarial generator.

 K² stays under the test generator.
 Your red-team platform, scorer, guardrails, and drift detection remain in place.
+MCP-capable clients, including Claude Agent SDK, call get_evaluation_plan.

 K² connects adversarial generators to scoped, cited threat context.